EOFY Offer: 90% off your plan for your first 3 months

 What is recording in accounting?

-Recording in accounting is the process of systematically documenting all your business's financial transactions in your accounting system.
-This creates a complete record of money flowing in and out of your business.
+Recording in accounting is the process of documenting your business's financial transactions in your accounting system.
+It creates a complete record of money flowing in and out, helping you track performance, meet tax obligations, and fulfil a director's duty of care regarding proper financial reporting.

 You'll record transactions like: